apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.isDayLightSavingsTime.md

 Returns whether daylight savings time is in effect for a given date using the client's time zone and calendar.

-    navigator.globalization.isDayLightSavingsTime(date, successCB, errorCB);
+    navigator.globalization.isDayLightSavingsTime(date, successCallback, errorCallback);

 Description
 -----------

-It returns whether or not daylight savings time is in effect to the successCB callback with a properties object as a parameter.
+It returns whether or not daylight savings time is in effect to the `successCallback` with a properties object as a parameter.
 That object should have a `dst` property with a Boolean value.
 The value 'true' indicates that daylight savings time is in effect for the given date, and 'false' indicates that it is not.

 The inbound parameter `date` should be of type `Date`.

-If there is an error reading the date, then the errorCB callback is invoked.
+If there is an error reading the date, then the `errorCallback` is invoked.
 The expected code for this error is GlobalizationError.UNKNOWN\_ERROR.

 Supported Platforms
 -------------------